Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Laplacian Systems Arising from Rotation Averaging and Translation Estimation

-From the optimization perspective, the equivalence relation \eqref{eq:rotation_averaging_equivalent_class} shows that rotation averaging is actually an optimization problem defined over a \emph{quotient manifold} $\Mcal = \Mcalbar / \sim$, where $\Mcalbar = \SOd(d)^n$ is called the total space and $\sim$ denotes the equivalence relation underlying \eqref{eq:rotation_averaging_equivalent_class}; see \cite[Chapter~9]{Boumal20Book} for more details.
+The equivalence relation \eqref{eq:rotation_averaging_equivalent_class} shows that rotation averaging is actually an optimization problem defined over a \emph{quotient manifold} $\Mcal = \Mcalbar / \sim$, where $\Mcalbar = \SOd(d)^n$ is called the total space and $\sim$ denotes the equivalence relation underlying \eqref{eq:rotation_averaging_equivalent_class}; see \cite[Chapter~9]{Boumal20Book} for more details.
 Accounting for the quotient structure is critical for establishing the relation between the Hessian and the graph Laplacian.

-In this work, we are interested in applying Newton's method on the quotient manifold $\Mcal$ due to its superior local convergence rate.
+In this work, we are interested in applying Newton's method on the quotient manifold $\Mcal$ due to its superior convergence rate.
 The Newton update can be derived by considering a local perturbation of the cost function.
-Specifically, let $R = \{R_1, \hdots, R_n\} \in \SOd(d)^n$ be our current rotation estimates.
+Specifically, let $R = (R_1, \hdots, R_n) \in \SOd(d)^n$ be our current rotation estimates.
 For each rotation matrix $R_i$, we seek a local correction to it in the form of $\Exp(v_i)R_i$, where $v_i \in \Real^p$ is some vector to be determined and $\Exp(\cdot)$ is defined in \eqref{eq:Exp_def}.
-In \eqref{eq:rotation_averaging}, replacing each $R_i$ with its correction $\Exp(v_i)R_i$ leads to the following local approximation\footnote{ The approximation defined in \eqref{eq:RA_full_pullback_global_def} differs from the conventional one based on the \emph{pullback function} \cite{Boumal20Book}.
-However, for rotation averaging, the two definitions are related via a linear transformation specified by the adjoint operator on $\SOd(d)$, and therefore are equivalent for the purpose of our analysis.
-In this work, we consider \eqref{eq:RA_full_pullback_global_def} instead of the pullback, since the resulting Hessian has a particularly interesting relationship with the graph Laplacian matrix, as shown in \cref{thm:Hessian_approximation}.} of the optimization problem:
+In \eqref{eq:rotation_averaging}, replacing each $R_i$ with its correction $\Exp(v_i)R_i$ leads to the following local approximation\footnote{ \mainpaper{The approximation defined in \eqref{eq:RA_full_pullback_global_def} is closely related to the standard \emph{pullback function} in Riemannian optimization; see \cite[Appendix~II-D]{Tian2022Sparsification}.} \techreport{The approximation defined in \eqref{eq:RA_full_pullback_global_def} is closely related to the standard \emph{pullback function} in Riemannian optimization; see Appendix~\ref{sec:rotation_averaging_hessian_analysis:pullback_discussion}.} In this work, we use \eqref{eq:RA_full_pullback_global_def} since the resulting Hessian has a particularly interesting relationship with the graph Laplacian matrix, as shown in \cref{thm:Hessian_approximation}.} of the optimization problem,

 In \eqref{eq:RA_full_pullback_global_def}, the overall vector $v \in \Real^{pn}$ is formed by concatenating all $v_i$'s.
 Compared to \eqref{eq:rotation_averaging}, the optimization variable in \eqref{eq:RA_full_pullback_global_def} becomes the vector $v$ and the rotations $R$ are treated as fixed.
 Furthermore, we note that the quotient structure of \cref{prob:rotation_averaging} gives rise to the following \emph{vertical space} \cite[Chapter~9.4]{Boumal20Book} that summarizes all directions of change along which \eqref{eq:RA_full_pullback_global_def} is invariant,